RodrigoLucchin/supabase-reports-selfhosted/documentation/reports_docs_en_us.md

 5. Create the Prometheus configuration file
 Prometheus needs a configuration file that instructs it on which targets to monitor.
-    Create the necessary directory at the root of your SUPABASE project:
+Create the necessary directory at the root of your supabase project:

         mkdir -p monitoring/prometheus